https-github-com-medusajs-medusa/medusa-new-readme/README.md

 [Here](https://docs.medusajs.com/introduction#architecture).For an overview of Medusa's architecture

-## Community
+## Community & Contributions
 Our community and core team is available in our [GitHub discussions](https://github.com/medusajs/medusa/discussions), where you can request support, discuss roadmap and share ideas.

 Join our [Discord](https://discord.com/invite/medusajs) to meet other community members.

+Our [contribution guide](https://github.com/medusajs/medusa/blob/master/CONTRIBUTING.md) describes how to contribute to our codebase and documentation.

-## Roadmap
+## Roadmap & Upgrades

 You can view our roadmap with features that are planned, started, and completed on the [Roadmap discussion](https://github.com/medusajs/medusa/discussions/categories/roadmap).

-## Plugins

-Check out [our available plugins](https://github.com/medusajs/medusa/tree/master/packages) that you can install and use instantly on your Medusa server.

-## Contributions

-Our [contribution guide](https://github.com/medusajs/medusa/blob/master/CONTRIBUTING.md) describes how to contribute to our codebase and documentation.

-## Upgrade Guides

 Follow our [upgrade guides](https://docs.medusajs.com/advanced/backend/upgrade-guides/) to keep your Medusa project up-to-date.